-rtaine et leean laceamenta / gene, et lequ vivalent:
+, , , iivalent:

 Number of schools:

 Enrollment:'

 Address: Phone Number:

 Email:

 Date of proposed reopening:

 County: Grade Level (check all that apply)

-Current Tier: \square TK \square 2 nd \square 5 th \square 8 th \square 11 th
+Current Tier: $\square$ TK $\square$ 2 nd $\square$ 5 th $\square$ 8 th $\square$ 11 th

 (please indicate Purple, Red, Orange or □ K □ 3 rd □ 6 th □ 9 th □ 12 th

-Yellow) □1st □ 4th □ 7th □ 10th
+Yellow) □ 1st □ 4th □ 7th □ 10th

 Type of LEA:

-This form and any applicable attachments website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a schoper 100,000 (adjusted rate) for 5 consecutions. or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs are >=25/100,000 individuals can nool until the county is below 25 cases
+This form and any applicable attachments website of the local educational agency (an LEA or equivalent has already opened

+the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
+The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a schoper 100,000 (adjusted rate) for 5 consecutions. rate >=25/100,000 individuals can

-website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a sch or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs are >=25/100,000 individuals can at the county is below 25 cases are days.
+the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
+The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a sch be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs are >=25/100,000 individuals can all the county is below 25 cases are days.

-website of the local educational agency (an LEA or equivalent has already opened the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
-The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a scheper 100,000 (adjusted rate) for 5 consecutive. or equivalent) prior to reopening or if for in-person instruction.
-For those in be submitted to your local health ation, and the State School Safety ate School Safety for All Team for LEAs arate >=25/100,000 individuals can appeal until the county is below 25 cases are days.
-As or equivalent) in ALL TIERS: The the website of the local educational
+the Purple Tier, materials must additionally officer (LHO), local County Office of Educatem prior to reopening.
+The email address for submission to the Stain Purple Tier is: K12csp@cdph.ca.gov LEAs or equivalent in Counties with a case submit materials but cannot re-open a scheme per 100,000 (adjusted rate) for 5 consecutive. be submitted to your local health ation, and the State School Safety It is School Safety for All Team for LEAs It is a part of the second se